jlevy/og-equity-compensation/README.md

 - Stock ownership is formalized on **stock certificates**, which are fancy pieces of paper that show you own the stock.

-  Sometimes you have stock but don’t have the physical certificate, as it may be held for you at a law office.
+  - Sometimes you have stock but don’t have the physical certificate, as it may be held for you at a law office.
+  - Some companies now manage their ownership through online services called **ownership management platforms**, such as [Carta](https://carta.com/).
+If the company you work for uses an ownership management platform, you will be able to view your stock certificates and stock values online.

 - [**Outstanding shares**](http://www.investopedia.com/terms/o/outstandingshares.asp) refer to the
   total number of shares at a given point, reflecting how many shares are currently held by